brooksy4503/fumi/docs/DYNAMIC_FORMS_README.md

 If you're migrating from static forms:

-1. Replace your static form JSX with `FalModelForm`
+1. Replace your static form JSX with `FumiModelForm`
 2. Remove manual state management for form fields
 3. Update your submit handlers to work with the new `modelInput` format
 4. Use the model registry functions instead of hardcoded model configurations

-This dynamic form system provides a flexible, maintainable way to create forms for any Fal model while ensuring consistency and reducing boilerplate code.
+This dynamic form system provides a flexible, maintainable way to create forms for any AI model while ensuring consistency and reducing boilerplate code.